rehierl/node-tree-outliner/3-basic-design/3-0-1-nxn-relation.md

 Similar to ancestor and descendant nodes, a relationship does exist between two siblings `s` and `n`, even though there is no such edge in `E` (i.e. `!sEn` and `!nEs`).
-In additon to that, no uni-directional path can be defined that connects both nodes.
+In addition to that, no uni-directional path can be defined that connects both nodes.
 That is, because the path would have to go up to the common parent node and then down to the corresponding sibling.